github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/managing-notifications-from-your-inbox.md

 {% data reusables.notifications-v2.notifications-inbox-required-setting %} For more information, see "[AUTOTITLE](/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#choosing-your-notification-settings)."

-To access your notifications inbox, in the upper-right corner of any page, click {% octicon "bell" aria-label="The notifications bell" %}.
+To access your notifications inbox, in the upper-right corner of any page, click {% octicon "inbox" aria-label="The notifications inbox" %}.

 Your inbox shows all of the notifications that you haven't unsubscribed to or marked as **Done.** You can customize your inbox to best suit your workflow using filters, viewing all or just unread notifications, and grouping your notifications to get a quick overview.